Enrolling in a Workshop

 How long do I enrol for?
 (Ensembles)

-I’ve moved to Canberra in the middle of a semester – can I still get involved?
+I’ve moved to Canberra in the middle of a term – can I still get involved?

 Should I get in early?
 What if I miss out on a place?